-It has already been a year since the Louis Theroux documentary ‘A Different Brain’ was featured on BBC Two.
+Two years ato the Louis Theroux documentary ‘A Different Brain’ was featured on BBC Two.
 The Brain Injury Rehabilitation Trust (BIRT) was delighted to have been at the heart of the BBC Two documentary, which was about brain injury and the rehabilitation journey, showing how people and their families come to terms with this life-changing condition.
-The documentary is due to be available on Netflix from Monday 15th May 2017.
+The documentary is now available on Netflix.

 We wanted to catch up with some of the people who featured in the documentary, to see how their lives had changed since the programme aired.
 We also wanted to see, given their retrospective knowledge, whether they would have gone through the filming process again, having been so open to the public about their personal stories.
 You can read the background story about those involved here.

 The documentary was very well received nationally, with over three million views.
 Many positive comments were received from viewers, such as those shown in the following tweets:

 “Thank you @louistheroux @theDTgroup staff, clients & families for sharing such honest accounts of #braininjury”

 “Superb, deeply affecting film by @louistheroux on #braininjury featuring the amazing rehab support of @theDTgroup”

 “Work of the @theDTgroup and other professionals in field of ABI rehab is inspiring - #ADifferentBrain – quality rehab makes such a difference”